 What is a Pipefitter?

-This occupation is often overlooked and sometimes confused with the occupation of a plumber.
-However, a steamfitter and a plumber differ in the fact that plumbers work with low-pressure piping systems, such as utility systems.
+This occupation is often overlooked, and sometimes confused with the occupation of a plumber.
+However, a steamfitter and a plumber differ in that plumbers work with low-pressure piping systems, such as utility systems.
 Pipefitters work more in welding, rather than in the field of water or water sanitation.

 Get online training through our partner: